Contrasting Trinity Capital (TRIN) & Its Competitors

 |2.45

-Trinity Capital presently has a consensus price target of $17.06, indicating a potential downside of 6.10%.
-As a group, “Holding & other investment offices” companies have a potential upside of 74.94%.
-Given Trinity Capital’s peers higher probable upside, analysts plainly believe Trinity Capital has less favorable growth aspects than its peers.
+Trinity Capital presently has a consensus price target of $17.06, suggesting a potential downside of 2.94%.
+As a group, “Holding & other investment offices” companies have a potential upside of 72.93%.
+Given Trinity Capital’s competitors higher possible upside, analysts plainly believe Trinity Capital has less favorable growth aspects than its competitors.

-This table compares Trinity Capital and its peers’ net margins, return on equity and return on assets.

 Dividends

-Trinity Capital pays an annual dividend of $1.44 per share and has a dividend yield of 7.9%.
-Trinity Capital pays out 41.4% of its earnings in the form of a dividend.
-As a group, “Holding & other investment offices” companies pay a dividend yield of 7.8% and pay out 51.1% of their earnings in the form of a dividend.
-Trinity Capital is clearly a better dividend stock than its peers, given its higher yield and lower payout ratio.
+Trinity Capital pays an annual dividend of $1.44 per share and has a dividend yield of 8.2%.
+Trinity Capital pays out 30.1% of its earnings in the form of a dividend.
+As a group, “Holding & other investment offices” companies pay a dividend yield of 7.7% and pay out 46.4% of their earnings in the form of a dividend.
+Trinity Capital is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

 Trinity Capital Company Profile (Get Rating)